syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 * SyncWarningColor
 * SyncInfoColor

-In addition to that, you can also the override the keys which are specific to the controls.
-You can find the keys and the elements to which they are mapped for all the controls in this link.[link]
+In addition to this, you can also override the keys that are specific to the controls.

-Please check the below section to know about overriding both common and control specific keys.
+The following section explains how to override both the common and control specific keys.

 ### Overriding key values